 Options to Aid Academic Underachievers

-As discussed previously, when otherwise bright and capable students are displaying waning academic performance, this can be a result of an unresolved emotional or Anxietypsychological issue.
+As discussed previously, when otherwise bright and capable students are displaying waning academic performance, it can be a result of an unresolved emotional or psychological issue.
 Once they have ruled out the possibility of a learning disability or neurodevelopmental issue, many parents are unsure of where to turn.
 While every individual is different, here are some possible options to help your child:

 If your child is having a hard time adjusting, a good first step in helping him or her is academic mentoring/tutoring.
 Some students who have done well in grade school and middle school are not used to having to study and work hard to maintain good grades.
 Enrolling your child in tutoring or mentoring sessions will help with any deficits in his or her studying habits, learning style, organizational skills, and note-taking strategies.